 Most load balancer implementations give you the choice of several different algorithms, including both static and dynamic options.
 Many applications are well served by simple choices such as “fewest connections” or “round robin” but more complex options are useful in specific situations.

 It’s good practice to run every production application behind a load balancer.
-It gives you flexibility to scale on-demand and react to unhealthy servers.
+It gives you the flexibility to scale on demand and react to unhealthy servers.
 Load balancing is usually easy to set up within your hosting stack or cloud provider’s networking infrastructure.

 Source by www.howtogeek.com